 Ethicon is not the only producer of transvaginal mesh facing a multitude of lawsuits related to their products.
 Boston Scientific and C. R. Bard are amongst the other manufacturers hit hard by mesh litigation, facing around 30,000 and 12,000 cases, respectively.
 Boston Scientific’s first major transvaginal mesh settlement totaled $119 million, while C. R. Bard has paid more than $200 million in settlements already.

 These cases are not limited to the U.S. alone.
 A civil case brought by 450 Australian women against Johnson & Johnson will begin in July 2017.
-In addition to these cases, Johnson & Johnson also faces legal battles surrounding baby powder, as well as lawsuits over Xarelto.
 A further 300 women have filed a class action lawsuit against American Medical Systems.
 In the United Kingdom, manufacturers of transvaginal mesh and the National Health Service are being sued by more than 800 women.
 Thousands more class action and civil lawsuits are in progress or are expected to be filed around the world, with the global cost of transvaginal mesh legal action already reaching billions of dollars.